PCRedHot/Accounting-System/README.md

 ### Step 2.
 Run the program

 The executable program now is created in your folder, named **run**.
-You can access it directly or using terminal.

-In case of terminal, you can type in the command
+You can type in the command below to run the program in terminal.

     $ ./run